-EventLog - Log Statistics
+Event Log - Log Statistics

 The Log Statistics tab under the EventLog category will show a list of how many times a type of event took place.
-On the bottom of the page it should also list the maximum log size which can be modified.
-There are 5 types of events that the 9000 will categorize messages in.
-If the log level is set to 1, the 9000 will log all 5 types of events.
+On the bottom of the page it also lists the maximum log size which can be modified.
+There are 5 types of events that the 7014 will categorize messages in.
+If the log level is set to 1, the 7014 will log all 5 types of events.
 If the log level is set to 5 it will only record the Critical types (the 5th level).